qgevans/geomyid/README.md

 What server the file is hosted on.
 Defaults to the local host.
 ##### port
 What port the file is available on.
 Defaults to the port specified to (serve) or 70.
+##### message
+Only valid for directories.
+Specifies a file to be prepended to this directory's listing.
+Defaults to none.

 Directory listings are sorted case-sensitively by the determined selector.